Porcupine Quills

 Medicine Wheels in Leather and Rawhide

-You will find Leather Medicine Wheels perfect for making Scalp Feathers.
-You can also used them to decorate pouches, clothing, and other accessories.
+You will find the Leather Medicine Wheels perfect for making Scalp Feathers.
+You can also use them to decorate pouches, clothing, and other accessories.
 Rawhide Medicine Wheels come pre-cut and ready to use for quilling, painting or whatever decoration you plan!

 Quantity Discounts available when you buy 10 or more of a single color.